Glossary

 block.

-- Definition: used inside a function like a
+Definition: used inside a function like a return

 statement, however it returns a generator.